 - It’s easy, so why not?
 The property tax protest process is a fairly simple one if you use Five Stone or a similar protest partner from the outset.
 All you do is submit your address and wait to hear back.
-It takes only a few minutes, but it could save you thousands of dollars a year.1
+It takes only a few minutes, but it could save you thousands of dollars a year.

 Here at Five Stone Tax Advisers, if we protest your taxes once, we’ll protest them again, year after year – without any additional work or hassle from you.
 We know how much markets can change in 12 months, and we know your chances of fighting those sky-high valuations is great, so we manage the entire process for you.
-And our fees are contingency based, so when you win, we win.

 Don’t Pay More in Property Taxes than You Should